lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-one-day.md

       styles:
         self:
           textAlign: left
-    subtitle: "Escape the crowds and discover the\_real\_Yunnan on this unique ecotour, venturing far beyond the typical tourist hotspots.
-We unveil hidden gems like serene Tibetan temples, pristine wetlands untouched by mass tourism, and authentic Yi minority villages where you'll share lunch with the village chief.
-Experience a truly special conservation patrol hike in a less-visited section of the Jade Dragon Snow Mountain, learn about local biodiversity in its untouched corners, and explore the ancient, less-crowded Baisha Village.
-This is an authentic journey for those seeking genuine cultural immersion and unspoiled natural beauty, far from the beaten path."
+    subtitle: "Escape the crowds and\ndiscover the\_real\_Yunnan on\nthis unique ecotour, venturing far beyond the typical tourist hotspots.
+We\nunveil hidden gems like serene Tibetan temples, pristine wetlands untouched by\nmass tourism, and authentic Yi minority villages where you'll share lunch with\nthe village chief.
+Experience a truly special conservation patrol hike in an unspoiled\narea of the Jade Dragon Snow Mountain Nature Reserve, learn about local\nbiodiversity in its untouched corners, and explore the ancient Baisha Village.\nThis is an authentic journey for those seeking genuine cultural immersion and\nunspoiled natural beauty, far from the beaten path."
     text: >+
       *   **Duration:** 1 Day (Approximately 8-10 hours)